fantafour-haojun/fantafour-haojun.github.io/CTF_Writeup/Spiderlabs_CTF_2020/README.md

 But turns out CTF OSINT admin was hinting me that I shouldn't decipher the graffiti.

-Therefore, travelling down the alley you will find the address on the loading dock sign `THREE FIRST NATIONAL PLAZA` Didn't know you could find address on loading dock sign.
+Therefore, "travelling" down the alley you will find the address on the loading dock sign `THREE FIRST NATIONAL PLAZA`

+Didn't know you could find address on loading dock sign.

 ### Who doesn't like takeout?
 What do we call this place?

 *hint: this is not in the normal "FLAG-" format.

-With the image, I goggle spiderlabs and found this video https://www.youtube.com/watch?v=ahN2M0Ng0ys and further searching and trying turns out `Trustwave SpiderLabs Fusion Center` is the answer.
+With the attached image, I goggle spiderlabs and found this video https://www.youtube.com/watch?v=ahN2M0Ng0ys and further searching and trying turns out `Trustwave SpiderLabs Fusion Center` is the answer.

 ### Who's talking to me?
 Can you find me?